 This Policy applies to all personal information received by Prominic in the United States from the EU or Switzerland, in any format including electronic, paper or verbal.

 The privacy principles (“Principles”) in this Policy are based on the E.U.
 Directive on Data Protection (“Directive”) Safe Harbor Principles.

-NOTICE: Prominic will notice E.U. individuals about the purposes for which it collects and uses information about them, the types of third parties to which it discloses the information, and the choices and means Prominic offers individuals for limiting its use and disclosure.
+NOTICE: Prominic will notice E.U. and Swiss individuals about the purposes for which it collects and uses information about them, the types of third parties to which it discloses the information, and the choices and means Prominic offers individuals for limiting its use and disclosure.

 Notice will be provided in clear and conspicuous language when individuals are first asked to provide personal information to Prominic or as soon thereafter as is practicable, but in any event before Prominic uses such information for a purpose other than that for which it was originally collected or processed by Prominic or discloses it for the first time to a third party.

 CHOICE: Prominic offers E.U. and Swiss individuals the opportunity to choose (opt out) whether their personal information is

 (a) to be disclosed to a third party or

 (b) to be used for a purpose that is incompatible with the purpose(s) for which it was originally collected or subsequently authorized by the individual.

 Individuals will be provided with clear and conspicuous, readily available, and affordable mechanisms to exercise choice.